-These vegan Southern-style collard greens take only 30 minutes to make and are packed with a savory, smoky flavor leaving you thinking you're eating grandma's greens.
-These collard greens are oil-free and very healthy.
+This healthy vegan Southern-style collard greens recipe takes only 30 minutes to make and is packed with a savory, smoky flavor leaving you thinking you're eating grandma's greens.
+These collard greens are oil-free and nutrient-dense.

 Traditional Southern-style collard greens have always been a staple on the holiday table throughout my life.
 But those collard greens were typically made with smoked ham, bacon fat, lots of salt, and boiled to oblivion.
 They were mushy and a brownish-green color.
 At the time, I liked them, but after my high cholesterol diagnosis in 2007 (when I was only 35 years old), I started looking more closely at the foods I was eating, including my holiday favs like collard greens.